zlatozar/study-paip/ch01/Readme.md

     * Send s-expression to REPL to see result `C-c C-j`.
 If it is correct should return `T`
     * When finish with koan file reload `contemplate` (choose _[CONTINUE]_ Go ahead and change the value.).
 In this way next koan file will be suggested.

+Tip: _In programming the you can't see data only algorithms on that data.
+In Excel is vice
+    versa._